 If you receive a message saying that there was an error loading your account, it means that your account does not belong to any product profiles for tags.
-See the guide on managing permissions to learn how to configure a product profile in Adobe Admin Console to grant access to the Data Collection UI.
+See the guide on managing permissions to learn how to configure a product profile in Adobe Admin Console to grant access to Data Collection features in the UI.

-If you cannot create any new properties when logged in to the Data Collection UI, it means that your account does not belong to a product profile that has the Manage Properties right.
+If you cannot create any new properties when logged in to the UI, it means that your account does not belong to a product profile that has the Manage Properties right.

 See the guide on managing permissions to learn how to configure a product profile in Adobe Admin Console to grant the Manage Properties right.
 For more information on the different rights for tags, see the overview on user permissions for tags.

-If you have other questions, you can ask on the Adobe Experience Platform Data Collection community page on Experience League, or join the official Slack group for tag developers.
+If you have other questions, you can ask on the Adobe Experience Platform Data Collection community page on Experience League, or join the community Slack workspace for developers & technical implementation topics.